Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-26-pdes-sphere.md

 <a href="http://arxiv.org/pdf/1701.06030.pdf">My last paper</a>, with my former colleague at Oxford
 <a href="http://www.opt.mist.i.u-tokyo.ac.jp/~nakatsukasa/">Yuji Nakatsukasa</a>, has just been accepted in
-<a>http://www.siam.org/journals/sisc.php>SISC</a>.
+<a> href=http://www.siam.org/journals/sisc.php">SISC</a>.
 In this post, I review the main ideas of our paper.

 We are interested in computing smooth solutions of stiff PDEs on the unit sphere of the form